Skip to main content

 Foreclosure-Related Title Issues

-Improperly recorded foreclosure documents, unreleased liens, or procedural defects may leave clouds on title that must be resolved through a quiet title action.
+Improperly recorded foreclosure documents, invalid or improperly unreleased liens, or procedural defects may leave clouds on title that must be resolved through a quiet title action.

 Boundary or Survey Disputes